kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 Well for this example, we'll use some constraints to maximise our mastery experience on the following techniques:

-1. TDD: The code kata must be test-driven
+1. The code kata must be test-driven
-2. Functional programming, which means:
+2. Functional:
 	- No mutation
 	- Only pure functions
-	- Immutable data
 	- The "var" keyword is not allowed!

 The goal is to practice TDD and functional programming skills, so the final code can be as simple as possible, as long as it respect the constraints.